m1kr0ch1p/inTelligram/README.md

 - Wordcloud PNG file showing the main terms posted by channels users
 - CSV file with channels data scraped (usernames, messases, users ID etc.)
 - CSV file with provided users data (username, first and last name, phone number, profile photo in hex string etc.)
-- TXT file with speech indicators analysis based in wordlist
+- Markdown file with speech indicators analysis based in wordlist set by user
 - JPG graphs with channels messages analysis by hours of the day, days of week, timeline etc.
+- Markdown file listing metadatas from downloaded files

 ## Contributing
 Contributions are welcome!
 If you find bugs or have suggestions for improvements, please create an issue or submit a pull request on the GitHub repository.